MicrosoftDocs/fabric-docs/docs/data-factory/connector-sql-server-copy-activity.md

 - **Bulk insert table lock**: Choose **Yes** or **No** (default).
 Use this setting to improve copy performance during a bulk insert operation on a table with no index from multiple clients.
 You can specify this property when you select **Insert** or **Upsert** as your write behavior.
 For more information, go to [BULK INSERT (Transact-SQL)](/sql/t-sql/statements/bulk-insert-transact-sql)

-- **Pre-copy script**: Specify a script for the copy activity to execute before writing data into a destination table in each run.
-You can use this property to clean up the preloaded data.
+- **Pre-copy script**: Specify a script for copy activity to execute before writing data into a destination table in each run.
+You can use this property to clean up the pre-loaded data.

 - **Write batch timeout**: Specify the wait time for the batch insert operation to finish before it times out.
 The allowed value is timespan.
 If no value is specified, the timeout defaults to "02:00:00".